Violence increased in Afghanistan after US-Taliban deal: UN

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL: Violence surged in Afghanistan in the weeks after the United States and the Taliban signed a deal supposed to pave the way for a peace process, a United Nations agency said Monday.
+KABUL: Violence surged in Afghanistan in the weeks after the United States and the Taliban signed a deal supposed to pave the way for a peace process, a UN agency said Monday.

 The Taliban rejected the figures, claiming the report "conceals the daily crimes" committed by the government and US forces.
 UNAMA did, however, note that pro-government forces were responsible for more than twice as many child deaths than the insurgents were during the first quarter, mainly due to air strikes and shelling.